kkrishguptaa/bot-dc-htm/CONTRIBUTING.md

 If you then still feel the need to ask a question and need clarification, we recommend the following:

+- Join us on [Discord](https://bit.ly/HackTheMountains) and ask it!
 - Open an [Issue](https://github.com/xkrishguptaa/bot-dc-htm/issues/new).
 - Provide as much context as you can about what you're running into.
 - Provide project and platform versions, depending on what seems relevant.